 Werner, Chhaya M., Susan P. Harrison, Gabrielle Bohlman, Rebecca Serata, and Hugh D. Safford.
 Post-fire regeneration on harsh soils is more resilient to global change.
 In prep.

 Werner, Chhaya M., Derek J. N. Young, Hugh Safford, and Truman P. Young.
 Decreased snowpack and warmer temperatures reduce the negative effects of interspecific neighbors on regenerating conifers.
-Journal of Ecology, submitted.
+Journal of Applied Ecology, submitted.

 Young, Derek J. N, Chhaya M. Werner, Kevin R. Welch, Truman P. Young, Hugh D. Safford, and Andrew M. Latimer.
 Post-fire forest regeneration shows limited climate tracking and potential for drought-induced type conversion.
 Ecology, in revision.

 North, Malcolm P., Jens T. Stevens, David F. Greene, Michelle Coppoletta, Eric E. Knapp, Andrew M. Latimer, … Chhaya M. Werner, Peter Wyrsch.
 Reforestation for Resilience in Dry Western Forests.
 Forest Ecology and Management 432:209-224.

 Young, Truman P., Katharine L. Stuble, Jennifer A. Balachowski, Megan E. Lulow, Chhaya M. Werner, and Kristina Wolf.
 2017.
 Experimental approaches to addressing climate change challenges in prairie restoration.
 Grasslands special issue: Climate change and grasslands 27(2) pp 10-15